grittathh/noParFor/README.md

 ----------

 * save inputDataStruct as "inputDataStruct.mat"
+* change the 'changeThis' fields at the top of some of the .m files to match your userid on the cluster.
 * copy this along with doSomething.m and all its dependencies to a directory on the cluster.
 We'll call this the *OWORKDIR*.
 Note this should be a unique directory name...the script will create a subdirectory in /scratch/users/userid/ with the same name.
 * copy the noParFor .job, .sh, and .m files into the same directory
 * run "qsub createScratchEnvironmentPFS.job" from *OWORKDIR*